bagus149/tripleten-projects/gold_extraction/README.md

-# Deskripsi Proyek:
+## Project Description:
-Data ini diindeks sesuai dengan tanggal dan waktu perolehannya (fitur date).
-Terkait waktu, parameter yang letaknya bersebelahan umumnya bersifat mirip.
-Sebagian parameter tidak tersedia karena pengukuran dan/atau penghitungannya dilakukan jauh setelahnya.
-Itulah sebabnya, beberapa fitur yang ada di training set mungkin tidak ada di test set.
-Test set-nya pun juga tidak memuat target.
-Dataset sumber memuat training dan test set dengan semua fitur-fiturnya.
+Data is indexed by the date and time of acquisition (the date feature).
+Regarding time, parameters that are close together are generally similar.
+Some parameters are not available because their measurement and/or calculation are done long afterward.
+That's why some features present in the training set may not be in the test set.
+The test set also does not include the target variable.
+The source dataset includes both the training and test sets with all their features.

-# Dataset:
+## Dataset:
 Proses Teknologi:
-- _Rougher feed_ - bahan mentah untuk proses flotasi.
+- _Rougher feed_ - Raw material for the flotation process.
-- _Rougher addtions_ - reagen untuk flotasi: Xanthate, Sulphate, Depressant.
+- _Rougher additions_ - Reagents for flotation: Xanthate, Sulphate, Depressant.
-    - _Xanthate_ - penggerak atau aktivator flotasi
+  - _Xanthate_ - flotation reagent or activator.
-    - _Sulphate_ - natrium sulfida, khusus untuk proses ini.
+  - _Sulphate_ - sodium sulphide, specific to this process.
-    - _Depressant_ - natrium silikat.
+  - _Depressant_ - sodium silicate.
-- _Rougher process_ - flotasi.
+- _Rougher process_ - Flotation.
-- _Rougher tails_ - residu produk.
+- _Rougher tails_ - Residue product.
-- _Float banks_ - unit flotasi.
+- _Float banks_ - Flotation units.
-- _Cleaner process_ - pemurnian.
+- _Cleaner process_ - Purification.
-- _Rougher Au_ - konsentrat emas yang lebih kasar.
+- _Rougher Au_ - Rougher gold concentrate.
-- _Final Au_ - konsentrat emas akhir.
+- _Final Au_ - Final gold concentrate.

-Parameter dari Tahap-Tahap yang Tersedia:
+Parameters from the available stages:
-- _air amount_ - volume udara.
+- _air amount_ - air volume.
 - _fluid levels_
-- _feed size_ - ukuran partikel umpan.
+- _feed size_ - particle size of the feed.
 - _feed rate_

-# Library:
+# Libraries:
 - _pandas_
 - _matplotlib_
 - _sklearn_